sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

+> cat index.md                                                Sat Dec 21 17:53:42 2019
 +++
 title = "Register Allocation for Bril" extra.author = "Hongbo Zhang, Sachille Atapattu, Wen-Ding Li" extra.bio = """
-  Hongbo Zhang is a first PhD student in computer science.
+  Hongbo Zhang is a first-year Ph.D. student in computer science.
 He is interested in systems and computer architecture.
 He is also an okay archer shooting recurve bow.
   [Wen-Ding Li](https://www.cs.cornell.edu/~wdli/) is a Ph.D. student at Cornell interested in high-performance code generation.
   Scachille Atapattu is a Ph.D. student at Cornell University.
 """